buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelSpaceBoundary.md

 ![2nd level type b](../../../../figures/ifcrelspaceboundary_2ndlevel_typeb.png)
 Figure 4 &mdash; Space boundary at second level type B

-The differences between the 1<sup>st</sup> and 2<sup>nd</sup> level space boundaries is identified by:
+The differences between the 1<sup>st</sup> and 2<sup>nd</sup> level space boundaries are identified by:

-* **1<sup>st</sup> level:**   SELF\IfcRoot.Name = "1stLevel"   SELF\IfcRootDescription = NIL
+* **1<sup>st</sup> level:**   _IfcRoot.Name_ = "1stLevel"   _IfcRoot.Description_ = NIL
-* **2<sup>nd</sup> level:**   SELF\IfcRoot.Name = "2ndLevel"   SELF\IfcRootDescription = "2a", or "2b"
+* **2<sup>nd</sup> level:**   _IfcRoot.Name_ = "2ndLevel"   _IfcRoot.Description_ = "2a", or "2b"

 Differentiation between physical and virtual space boundary is illustrated in Figure 5 and Figure 6.

-As shown in Figure 5, if the _IfcRelSpaceBoundary_ is used to express a virtual boundary, the attribute _PhysicalOrVirtualBoundary_ has to be set to VIRTUAL.
+As shown in Figure 5, if the _IfcRelSpaceBoundary_ is used to express a virtual boundary, the attribute _PhysicalOrVirtualBoundary_ has to be set to _VIRTUAL_.
 The attribute _RelatedBuildingElement_ shall point to an instance of _IfcVirtualElement_.
 If the correct location is of interest, the attribute _ConnectionGeometry_ is required.

 > NOTE  The connection geometry, either by a 2D curve or a 3D surface, is used to describe the portion of the "virtual wall" that separates the two spaces.
 All instances of _IfcRelSpaceBoundary_ given at the adjacent spaces share the same instance of _IfcVirtualElement_.
 Each instance of _IfcRelSpaceBoundary_ provides in addition the _ConnectionGeometry_ given within the local placement of each space.

 ![IfcRelSpaceBoundary_virtual (35K)](../../../../figures/ifcrelspaceboundary_virtual.png "Figure 5 &mdash; Space boundary of virtual element")

-As shown in Figure 6, if the _IfcRelSpaceBoundary_ is used to express a physical boundary between two spaces, the attribute _PhysicalOrVirtualBoundary_ has to be set to PHYSICAL.
+As shown in Figure 6, if the _IfcRelSpaceBoundary_ is used to express a physical boundary between two spaces, the attribute _PhysicalOrVirtualBoundary_ has to be set to _PHYSICAL_.
 The attribute _RelatedBuildingElement_ has to be given and points to the element providing the space boundary.
-The attribute _ConnectionGeometry_ may be inserted, in this case it describes the physical space boundary geometically, or it may be omitted, in that case it describes a physical space boundary logically.
+The attribute _ConnectionGeometry_ may be inserted, in this case it describes the physical space boundary geometrically, or it may be omitted; in that case it describes a physical space boundary logically.

 ![IfcRelSpaceBoundary_physical (35K)](../../../../figures/ifcrelspaceboundary_physical.png "Figure 6 &mdash; Space boundary of physical element")